- Residency - Carolinas Medical Center (2010-2013), Emergency Medicine

 - Medical School - Baylor College of Medicine (2006-2010)

-Dazhe (James) Cao, M.D., is an Assistant Professor in the Department of Emergency Medicine at UT Southwestern Medical Center.
+Dazhe (James) Cao, M.D., is an Associate Professor in the Department of Emergency Medicine at UT Southwestern Medical Center.

 Dr. Cao earned his medical degree at Baylor College of Medicine.
 He completed a residency in emergency medicine at Carolinas Medical Center and received advanced training in medical toxicology through a fellowship at Rocky Mountain Poison & Drug Safety.